 Idea Factory

 Published 21.
-March 2023 by Kevin Nørby Andersen - LINK TO THIS POST
+March 2023 by Kevin Nørby Andersen

+I’ve been curious about how we get AI tools to work for us while we’re not working.
 So I built a factory to work on my ideas, when I’m not working.

 Link: idea factory prototype